grammyjs/website/site/docs/hosting/firebase.md

 ### 2. Setup Node.js and Firebase CLI

-You'll need a Node.js environment to write functions, and you'll need the Firebase CLI to deploy functions to the Cloud Functions runtime.
+To write functions and deploy them to the Cloud Functions runtime, you'll need to set up a Node.js environment and install the Firebase CLI.
 >Important: Node.js versions 14, 16 and 18 are supported.
 See [Set runtime options](https://firebase.google.com/docs/functions/manage-functions#set_nodejs_version)
 for important information regarding ongoing support for these versions of Node.js.